 - USB Suspend is enabled for the power plan – Even if you ensured that the USB port is not permitted to use Selective suspend, your current power plan might override that setting and turn the feature back on.
 If this scenario is applicable, you can resolve the issue by modifying your power plan to stop using USB selective.

 - An EMI is causing the random mouse disconnects – As several users have reported, this particular issue can also occur due to constant electromagnetic interference.
-Based on user reports, this is commonly occurring on portable computers (laptop, ultrabooks, etc) by portable fans and coolers that are connected through USB.
+Based on user reports, this is commonly occurring on portable computers (laptops, ultrabooks, etc) by portable fans and coolers that are connected through USB.
 In this case, you should be able to resolve the issue by disconnecting the device responsible for the EMI.

 - Windows 10 glitch – Around June 2018, Microsoft introduced an update that is known to cause random disconnects with USB connected peripherals.
 Since then, MS corrected the issue by a hotfix available on all Windows 10 versions.
 So if this scenario is applicable, you should be able to resolve the issue by installing every pending update.